 We tried and tested different spice options of kitchari.
-We picked the minimal spice mix for the base kitchari recipe and explored adding some optional ingredients that are also recommended for the kitchari recipe but not “mandatory.”
-They came out equally delicious, and it is a great way to scale it up.
+We picked the minimal spice mix for the base kitchari recipe and explored adding some optional ingredients that are also recommended for the kitchari recipe but are not “mandatory.”
+They came out as equally delicious, which is a great way to scale it up.

 Base variations: cereals and grains

 These cheap flakes are powerhouses.
-They help keep our cholesterol levels low, are low in fat, and are high in dietary fiber.
+They help keep our cholesterol levels low, fat, and high in dietary fiber.
 You would rarely feel constipated if these friends were part of your routine.
 We are used to eating oats only during breakfast, as part of a chia pudding, or porridge.
 Still, they are a great kitchen partner to absorb humidity without changing the flavor of meals and improving the dish’s nutritional value; that is how we used them on this eggplant pie or this savory carrot tart.

-Oats are also great to make your plant milk in minutes.
+Oats are also great for making your plant milk in minutes.
 They are by far the cheapest and most sustainable vegetable milk out there.

 You can use brown rice instead of white basmati rice, it will just take longer to cook, and the beans will become more of a porridge consistency, which is OK because the idea of a Kitchari is to make it as easy to digest as possible.

 This super healthy and protein-packed legume is considered the second more manageable to digest legume after split mung beans.
 Feel free to use lentils in replacement of mung beans.
-You can use any kind of lentils, such as red lentils (our favorite).
+You can use any kind of lentil, such as red lentils (our favorite).

-Use yellow split moong beans (moong daal) to make the kitchari even faster and easier to digest.
+Use yellow split moong beans (moong daal) to make the kitchari faster and easier to digest.

 Other ayurvedic cleanse spices and herbs

 This herb is a natural coolant.
 It has a sweet and intense aftertaste.
-Mint is great for digestion and has the quality to pacify all three doshas.
-Mint is also great to aid the assimilation of food and treat colic pain.
+Mint is great for digestion and can pacify all three doshas.
+Mint is also great for aiding the assimilation of food and treating colic pain.